wp-plugins/before-after-image-slider-lite/readme.txt

 == Description ==

 The Before After Image Slider for WordPress allows you to easily show and compare two images.
-See screenshots or [demo of pro version](http://demo.scrobble.me/wordpress-before-after-images-slider/) for more information.
+See screenshots or [demo](http://test.moewe-studio.com/before-after-image-slider-lite) for more information.

 The lite version contains the following features: